 How to use your barcode

-If you ordered “Barcode Package(s)” from us you will receive your retail barcode via email with the barcode images in several different formats.
-Once you have your barcode you can begin using it easily and immediately by following the simple steps below.
+If you ordered “Barcode Package(s)” from us, you would receive your retail barcode via email with the barcode images in several different formats.
+Once you have your barcode, you can begin using it easily and immediately by following the simple steps below.

 1. Incorporate the barcode image into your product packaging or design

 Choose whichever barcode image format (e.g. jpeg) you prefer.